Ultimate Guide to Guitar Compressor Pedals

 The idea here is that the compressor is on all the time so it’s always affecting your tone whether you’re using a clean or driven sound.
 Many guitarists do this because the compressor gives them a thicker sound or adds more sustain.
 Try starting with a subtle level of compression then gradually raise it until you feel it’s too much.
-This will give you an idea on how the compressor will affect your tone and find the right level for you.
+This will give you an idea of how the compressor will affect your tone and find the right level for you.

 Only during clean sounds

 A compressor can sound great with a clean sound as it helps smooth out any high volume spikes that can sound jarring either at home or live.
 A live guitarist with a compressed clean tone will fit in the mix better with the rest of the band.
-With this approach you turn the compressor off when you switch to a drive sound because the drive will sort of compress your sound in it’s own way.
+With this approach, you turn the compressor off when you switch to a drive sound because the drive will sort of compress your sound in its own way.
 Leaving the compressor off during your drive sound can give you more dynamics.

 Try a subtle compression then try a full-on compression so you can get a feel for the level that suits the type of clean sound you want.
-For example if you want a really glassy clean tone, a high compression will help you achieve it.
+For example, if you want a really glassy clean tone, a high compression will help you achieve it.
 But if you simply want a smoother level in your clean tone, a more subtle compression would be suitable.